-The helicopters were modeled with a nose-up pitch attitude of 15° to represent the aircraft during the late stages of a landing maneuver.
+The helicopters were modeled with a nose-up pitch attitude of 15 deg to represent the aircraft during the late stages of a landing maneuver.
 Somewhat unrealistically, this pitch attitude and also the rotor height above the ground was maintained throughout the maneuver.
 Given that the trajectory of the aircraft is thought to have such a strong influence on the formation of the dust cloud, future efforts will be focused on extending the model to allow the dynamics of the vehicle above the ground to be represented in a more comprehensive fashion.

-Figures 10 through 17 show the geometry of the dust cloud that is predicted by the VTM with the helicopters at various forward flight speeds during the simulated deceleration to land.
-A three-dimensional view of the dust cloud is shown at left in each of these figures by plotting an iso-surface of dust density within the flow surrounding the helicopter.
-At center, the same iso-surface is represented, but from a side perspective so that the vertical extent of the dust cloud relative to the operating height of the helicopter can be appreciated.
-At right, contours of dust density on a vertical slice through the flow around the helicopter, on a plane that coincides with the centerline of the fuselage, are shown.
+Figures 10-17 show the geometry of the dust cloud that is predicted by the VTM with the helicopters at various forwardflight speeds during the simulated deceleration to land.
+A threedimensional view of the dust cloud is shown on the left in each of these figures by plotting an isosurface of dust density within the flow surrounding the helicopter.
+It should be appreciated, however, that these instantaneous snapshots do little justice to the highly unsteady character of the dust cloud that is generated by the computational model.
+At center, the same isosurface is represented, but from a side perspective so that the vertical extent of the dust cloud relative to the operating height of the helicopter can be appreciated.
+On the right, contours are shown of dust density on a vertical slice through the flow around the helicopter on a plane that coincides with the centerline of the fuselage.
 These contour plots show the dust density in the flow around the helicopter, averaged over 60 rotor revolutions to yield an appreciation of the most persistent features in the dust cloud.
 The minimum contour level represented in the contour plots has the same value as the isosurface value used to generate the 3-D plots.
-It is important to avoid contamination of the data by vortical or particulate structures that arise simply in the initial conditions that were applied to the simulations and for this reason the figures present the dust distributions in the flow around the helicopters at a time far enough into the simulations for the flow to have settled into its long-term behavior.
+It is important to avoid contamination of the data by vortical or particulate structures that arise simply in the initial conditions that were applied to the simulations, and for this reason, the figures present the dust distributions in the flow around the helicopters at a time far enough into the simulations for the flow to have settled into its long-term behavior.

 Figures 10 and 11 show the dust cloud that is created by the two configurations when flying at a relatively high forward speed above the ground.
-At the advance ratio $\mu^ = 0.80$ of these figures, the wakes of both configurations operate in the ground vortex state, although at this forward speed the ground vortex is relatively compact and forms some distance behind the leading edge of the rotors.
+At the advance ratio $\mu^{\star} = 0.80$ of these figures, the wakes of both configurations operate in the ground vortex state, although at this forward speed, the ground vortex is relatively compact and forms some distance behind the leading edge of the rotors.
 The major interaction between the wake and the ground thus occurs some distance behind the nose of the helicopter in both cases.
-As a result, at this advance ratio the aircraft remains in the clear air ahead of the majority of the dust that is entrained from the ground into the flow.
-A low, crescent-shaped ridge of dust marks the advancing front of the dust cloud below the aircraft - this ridge forms on the
+As a result, at this advance ratio, the aircraft remains in the clear air ahead of the majority of the dust that is entrained from the ground into the flow.
+A low crescent-shaped ridge of dust marks the advancing front of the dust cloud below the aircraft; this ridge forms on the ground some distance behind the nose of the aircraft and extends outward and downstream, following the location of the separation zone that forms along the forward edge of the ground vortex that is generated by the helicopter.
+The interaction between the wakes of the front and rear rotors of the tandem configuration appears to yield a more rearward location of the ground vortex and associated dust cloud than the single main rotor configuration under the same flight conditions.